XuewenWangUGA/USAT/README.md

 ## Format of the BED file as the 2nd input file
  The locus information is given in BED format in plain text file (https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
-Fields are separated with tab.
-It starts with a head line and then one marker locus per line. e.g.,
+Fields are separated BY tab.
+It starts with a head line and then one marker locus per line.
+Multiple markers can be used. e.g.,

  |Chrom	| ChromStart |	ChromEnd  | Name	   |Left_offset	|Right_offset	|Basic_motif_period	|Ref_hap_length	|Motif	                      |Ref_allele	|Inner_offset	| Min_stutter_threshold |
  |:---- |  -------:  |  -------: | :-----: |   -------: |    -------: |          -------: |         ----: |:-------------------------: |      ---: |        ---: |                      ---: |